www.hoadley.net/options

 This approach uses quadratic programming to determine the combination of positions in passive indices, style benchmarks, or asset classes that would best replicate the performance of a fund or investment portfolio over a specified time frame.

-Given the ready availability of free passive style returns data from organizations such as Russell Investment Group and Wilshire (for details, see Using the Style Analyzer), the Hoadley Portfolio Style Analyzer provides a competitive alternative to those style analysis services which are only available through ongoing subscription.
+Given the ready availability of free passive style returns data from organizations such as Russell Investment Group and Wilshire (for details, see Using the Style Analyzer), the Hoadley Style Analyzer provides a competitive alternative to those style analysis services which are only available through ongoing subscription.

 Key Outputs